No Aubameyang, No Salah: Ozil’s agent reveals African he wished he managed | Goal.com

 Regarded as one of Nigeria’s most naturally gifted footballers, the ex-PSG midfield maestro mesmerised the world with his blistering skills and deft touches.

-However, it was Okocha’s exploits at Eintracht Frankfurt that captivated the heart of Sorgut – who played the beautiful game in the early stages of his life.
+However, it was Okocha’s exploits at Eintracht Frankfurt that captivated the heart of Sogut – who played the beautiful game in the early stages of his life.

 Now an accomplished lawyer come football agent, when as about the African star past or present he wished he was involved in his career, Mesut Ozil’s intermediary did not think about it twice.